krman009/Github-Flavoured-Markdown/README.md

 Writing text without any specific symbols and syntaxes will be wrapped into `<p>`.

-How have I done that `inline code`?
+How have I done that `inline code highlighting`?

 ```
 Writing text without any specific symbols and syntaxes will be wrapped into `<p>`.

-How have I done that `inline code`?
+How have I done that `inline code highlighting`?
 ```
 ---